-Mr. Assaad Najem
+Mr. Assaad Najem (Director of International Operations)

-Mr. Assaad Najem joined Dar Al-Arkan in 2017 as Director of Operations - International Development.
-Mr. Najem holds a degree in management and finance from Pigier Business School, France with over 10 years of experience in the real estate industry.
+Mr. Assaad Najem joined Dar Al-Arkan in 2017 as Director of International Operations.
+Mr. Najem holds a degree in management and finance from Pigier Business School, France and has over 10 years of experience in the real estate industry.
 Prior to joining Dar Al-Arkan, Mr. Najem held key corporate positions in major real estate development companies including the Head of Compliance and Director of Corporate Affairs at Damac Properties and Director of Finance at Tatweer in Dubai, United Arab Emirates.